ardagnir/athame/README.md

     cd athame
     ./readline_athame_setup.sh

-**2.** If you have an old version of athame and a ~/.athamerc file that doesn't source /etc/athamerc, check /etc/athamerc for changes.
+**2.** If you have an old version of Athame and a ~/.athamerc file that doesn't source /etc/athamerc, check /etc/athamerc for changes.

 *Notes:*
 - *If this doesn't work, you may be using a distro (like Debian or Ubuntu) that doesn't use the system readline.
 See [building bash with system readline](#setting-up-bash-to-use-athame-readline)*
 - *You can add the --nobuild flag to the setup script if you want to configure/build/install yourself*
-- *You can change what vim binary is used by passing --vimbin=/path/to/vim to the setup script*
+- *You can change what Vim binary is used by passing --vimbin=/path/to/vim to the setup script*

 ##Setting up Athame Zsh